10 Inspiring Lessons from Best Negotiators in the World

 7. Chris Voss

 It’s not me bringing emotion in; it’s already there, It’s the elephant in the room.
 There’s this monstrous creature in the middle of every negotiation: It’s what we want, and it’s based on what we care about.
-Each one of us, we make every single decision based on what we care about, and that makes decision-making, by definition, an emotional process.”
+Each one of us makes every single decision based on what we care about, and that makes decision-making, by definition, an emotional process.”

 Voss spent more than two decades in the FBI, during which he worked on more than 150 international hostage cases.
 Eventually, he was chosen among thousands of agents to serve as the FBI’s lead international kidnapping negotiator–a position he held for four years.